strues/TopShelf/README.md

 Top Shelf Guild
 ===========

-A website built for a World of Warcraft guild using MongoDB, Angular.js, Express.js, and Node.js.
+A website built for Top Shelf, a World of Warcraft guild using MongoDB, Angular.js, Express.js, and Node.js.
+Also a perfect MEAN seed application with Gulp and Jwt.

 #### Intro
 This is a repository for an SPA I'm building for my World of Warcraft guild.
 It also serves as the